AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/import-csv-product-information-for-same-name-product-fails.md

 ## Issue

-When a `.csv` file with products information is imported, and there are products with the same name, you get the following error on the Check Data step: *"<tt>URL Key XYZ was already generated for an item with the SKU %sku%"</tt>*.
+When a `.csv` file with products information is imported, and there are products with the same name, you get the following error on the Check Data step: *"`URL Key XYZ was already generated for an item with the SKU %sku%"`*.
 The issue is caused by rewriting the products' URLs during import, even when there's no column for products' URLs in the imported `.csv` file.

 <u>Steps to reproduce</u>: